 It only remains to say that while waiting for your transit there is a waiting pontoon just within the Trawl Dock, on your starboard side more or less opposite yacht club Marina.

 Once past the bridge you'll be in Lake Lothing, which is mainly an industrial area with docks and shipyards.
 There is plenty of water in the dredged channel, and just over a mile into it on your port side you will come to the second Marina run by ABP.
-This has been established considerably longer than the new offering in Hamilton Dock and has 140 berths.

 The contact details are the same as for Hamilton Dock, call them on VHF channel 80 or M, or telephone 01502 580300, 7:30 AM to 7:30 PM.
 A link to their site has already been given.